pletfix/docs/en/lifecycle.md

 The executable script to start a Pletfix test is the `vendow/bin/phpunit` file.

-The script is reading `phpunit.xml` and execute a Bootstrap to set the testing environment.
+The script is reading `phpunit.xml` and execute a bootstrap to set the testing environment.

 ### Bootstrap

-PHPUnit run the Bootstrap before test are executed.
-The Bootstrap is defined in `vendor/pletfix/core/tests/bootstrap.php`.
+PHPUnit runs the bootstrap before tests are executed.
+The bootstrap is defined in `vendor/pletfix/core/tests/bootstrap.php`.
-The Bootstrap is principle only starting the Autoloader:
+It starts in principle just the autoloader:

     /*
      * Save the start time for benchmark tests.